Card Issuing and Management Technical FAQs

 After card creation, you can use the Card Activate web service to update the expiry date at the time of card activation.

-Offline chip limits are embedded directly into the chip profile.
+Offline chip spend limits are embedded directly into the chip profile.
 The chip profile is approved by the Card Scheme after testing.
 Offline card limits are typically low in order to reduce the risk of fraud.
 Thredd cannot increase or decrease the limits stored on the chip, because they are configured at the chip level by the card manufacturer.
 To increase or decrease the limits, you need to update your chip profile.

 For more information, see the Chip Parameters Guide.